Join us in Manchester on Thursday 25th June 2026 for the UK Human Functional Genomics Initiative Scientific Symposium.

 Opportunities for networking and partnership building

-Talks from experts in both academia and industry to share the latest advances in functional genomics including
+Talks from experts in both academia and industry to share the latest advances in functional genomics including:

 Stephan Sanders from The University of Oxford